Goline It Services Logo

 sudo apt-get install frr frr-pythontools

-After installing FRR, enable and start the FRR service to ensure it runs on system startup:
+After installation, enable and start FRR so it runs automatically at startup:

 sudo systemctl enable frr